-A cheese similar to ricotta but made with goats cheese and extremely soft in texture and absolutely delicious.
+A cheese similar to ricotta but made with goats cheese, extremely soft texture and absolutely delicious.

 Households will offer this shot of spirit as a welcome drink as a sign of their hospitality.
 Restaurants also offer Raki after a meal as an aperitif and as a sign of gratitude.
-It is a very strong spirit which is made , using the traditional evaporation method andthe leftover grape residue following harvest and wine making.
+Raki is a very strong spirit made using the traditional evaporation method and the leftover grape residue following harvest and wine making.
 Even regular drinkers will struggle to have more than one shot of his fiery spirit.

 A scrumptious pie from the mountainous region of Sfakia.
 A really thin flat pie filled with a small amount of cheese, lightly fried and topped with lots of honey.

-A dish that you’ll not find anywhere else except Crete where it’s renowned for it.
-It is made from goat’s milk butter fat.
+A dish that you’ll not find anywhere else except Crete where it’s renowned for it, made from goat’s milk butter fat.
 Staka is truly rich and creamy.
-Much like a roux, staka is used as a dip for bread or cooked with eggs and Apaki (similar to bacon).
+Much like a roux, staka is a dip for bread or cooked with eggs and Apaki (similar to bacon).